 Break the eggs into a bowl and whisk them with a wire whisk or a stick blender.
 When you cook eggs outside of the shell, whipped eggs reheat better than whole eggs.

 Add milk to the egg mixture to keep the eggs moist when you reheat them.
-Use 1 tbsp. of milk for each egg.
+Use 1 tablespoon of milk for each egg.

 Cooking for Eating Cold

 Break the eggs into a bowl and whisk them with a wire whisk or a stick blender.
-Add 1 tbsp. of milk, if desired.
+Add 1 tablespoon of milk, if desired.